borbit/node-leaderboard/README.md

         board.rank('borbit', function(err, rank) {
           // rank - current position, -1 if a member doesn't
           // fall within the leaderboard
         });

+  - `score(member, λ)`

+    Retrieves the score for a member in the leaderboard.

+        board.score('borbit', function(err, rank) {
+          // score - current score, -1 if a member doesn't
+          // fall within the leaderboard
+        });